 Yuichi, you are the Executive Vice President of Finance and Corporate Strategy at Sumitovant.
 Tell us about your role in the company.
 What are your responsibilities?

-The role I play at Sumitovant is managing the company’s finances, including financial planning, management of financial risks, and accounting and financial reporting, as well as helping the company develop and initiate plans for short- and long-term company goals.
+In my role at Sumitovant, I manage the company’s finances, including financial planning, management of financial risks, and accounting and financial reporting, as well as helping the company develop and initiate plans for short- and long-term company goals.

 Who are your closest internal partners in your role?

-I have various internal partners, including, first.
-Myrtle Potter, our CEO, and other Executive Leadership Team members.
+I have various internal partners, including Myrtle Potter, our CEO, and other executive leadership team members.
 Second, the five vants’ leadership teams.
 And third, my colleagues in the Finance and Corporate Strategy Group.
-The company strategic direction is formulated and implemented by our collective efforts, and I really enjoy interactions with those close partners and I have gained new perspectives through the interactions.
+The company’s strategic direction is formulated and implemented by our collective efforts, and I really enjoy interactions with those close partners and I have gained new perspectives through the interactions.

 What do you think are the most significant challenges currently for the biopharma industry?
 What are the opportunities?

-The biopharma industry is facing significant challenges to its fundamental business model: decline in R&D productivity and growing pricing pressure.
-The industry would not be able to sustain sufficient innovation to replace its products and revenues lost due to patent expirations.
+The biopharma industry is facing significant challenges to its fundamental business model: a decline in R&D productivity and growing pricing pressure.
+The industry would not be able to sustain sufficient innovation to replace its products and lost revenues due to patent expirations.

-However, new technological breakthroughs, such as regenerative medicines, gene therapy and immunotherapy, will become opportunities for the industry to bring further value to patients and society as a whole.
-Also, digital technologies will accelerate to realize holistic care and a change in the patient journey, and embracing digital technologies will be the key to long-term success.
+However, new technological breakthroughs, such as regenerative medicine, gene therapy and immunotherapy, will become opportunities for the industry to bring further value to patients and society as a whole.
+Also, digital technologies will accelerate holistic care and change the patient journey.
+Embracing digital technologies will be the key to long-term success.